 Upper Endoscopy Ogden, UT

-Upper endoscopy, also known as esophagogastroduodenoscopy or EGD, is a diagnostic procedure at Ogden Gastro serving Ogden and Salt Lake City, UT, used to visually examine and diagnose certain conditions of the upper gastrointestinal, or digestive tract.
+Upper endoscopy, also known as esophagogastroduodenoscopy or EGD, is a diagnostic procedure at Ogden Clinic GI at McKay serving Ogden and Salt Lake City, UT, used to visually examine and diagnose certain conditions of the upper gastrointestinal, or digestive tract.
 The upper gastrointestinal tract includes the esophagus, stomach, and duodenum, or upper part of the small intestine.

 Upper endoscopy is performed using a flexible tube with an attached light and camera, called an endoscope.
 It is inserted through the mouth and guided along to thoroughly examine the upper gastrointestinal tract.